 Many people get concerned about the bathroom when it comes to Feng Shui.
 The idea is that the water goes out of the home here.
 Since water is related to wealth, we don’t want our money being flushed away.
 I have also been taught that water comes back in as it’s being drained, but to be safe, I recommend that you keep the toilet seat cover down and the bathroom door closed to reduce this effect.

 6. Where is your bed located?

 In Feng Shui, we use the “commanding position” to locate important furniture such as your bed.
-The bed is arguably the most important piece of furniture to put in the commanding position because you spend many passive hours sleeping!
+The bed is arguably the most important piece of furniture to put in the commanding position because you spend so many passive hours sleeping!
 To place your bed in the commanding position, you want to be facing the door while not in line with the door while lying in bed.
 Ideally you can be diagonally across the room from your bedroom door.
 However, I understand this is not always possible.
 In that case, find a mirror and place it so that you can see the door while lying in bed.
-I suggest freestanding mirrors, they’re easier to move around and get just right.
+I suggest freestanding mirrors, as they’re easier to move around and get just right.